jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 The second box isn't `num == 6`—it's **just `6`**.
 That's kind of weird!
 What does the number `6` do if you put it in an `if` statement?
 Read on to find out!

-Okay, let's take one more look at the chunk of code we're trying to decipher:
+Let's take one more look at the chunk of code we're trying to decipher:

 <textarea class="hidden">
 num == 5 or 6 or 7
 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

-Let's start by figuring out what this code does when the `num` variable has the value `10`.
+To start, let's figure out what this code does when the `num` variable has the value `10`.
 Python starts by evaluating `10 == 5`, which turns into `False`.

 <div class="boolean-diagram">
 <div class="expression falsey">False</div>